-- 124 PLATE TECTONICS: THE NEW GEOLOGY 1 credit Plate tectonic theory is the solution to the origin of the oceans and mountains, earthquakes and volcanoes, mineral deposits, and many other geological riddles. - EARTHQUAKES: WHY, WHERE AND WHEN?
-1 credit Causes and effects of earthquakes, geological settings for earthquakes, seismic measurements, mechanical response of rock to stress, earthquake prediction and precautionary measures. - NATURAL DISASTERS AND GEOLOGY 1 credit 126 A study of the Earth's natural hazards including earthquakes, landslides, meteorites, and tsunamis. - THE ICE AGE AND OHIO 127 Introductory course covering the effects of the ice age on the geology, vegetation, fauna, and economy of Ohio. - GEOLOGY OF OHIO 128 1 credit Survey of Ohio's geologic setting and history, natural resources, landforms, and their significance in terms of human activity, from early settlement to future economy. - MEDICAL GEOLOGY 1 credit Abundance and distribution of trace elements in surface and groundwater, soils and rocks.
-The effects of trace elements to health through dose-response relationships. - GEOLOGIC RECORD OF CLIMATE CHANGE 130 1 credit Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate. - GEOLOGY AND SOCIETY Discussion of how geology has influenced the growth of societies and how governmental regulation affects the development and exploitation of geological resources.

-GEMSTONES AND PRECIOUS METALS 132 1 credit Introduction to minerals that form gemstones and precious metals.
-Topics to be covered include physical properties, geological occurrences and geographic locations of major deposits.

-133 CAVES 1 credit Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones and environmental problems associated with karst landscapes.
+- 100 EARTH SCIENCE 3 credits Introduction to earth science for non-science majors.
+Survey of earth in relation to its physical composition, structure history, atmosphere, oceans; and relation to solar system and universe. - 101 INTRODUCTORY PHYSICAL GEOLOGY 4 credits A study of the nature of the Earth, its materials, and the processes that continue to change it.
+Laboratory. - 102 INTRODUCTORY HISTORICAL GEOLOGY 4 credits Prerequisite: 3370:101.
+Geologic history of earth, succession of major groups of plants and animals interpreted from rocks, fossils.
+Laboratory. - 103 NATURAL SCIENCE: GEOLOGY 3 credits Study of basic principles and investigative techniques in various fields of geology with emphasis on the relationship of geological processes to society. - 121-140 CONCEPTS OF GEOLOGY 1 credit each A series of one-credit modules designed to introduce specific topics of science and the scientific method from the perspective of geologists. - 121 DINOSAURS 1 credit Introductory course exploring the geological occurrence, mode of fossilization, evolutionary development, habits, and sudden extinction of the largest known land vertebrates. - 122 MASS EXTINCTIONS AND GEOLOGY 1 credit Catastrophic changes in plants and animals have occurred throughout Earth's history.
+The causes of these extinctions have sparked debate that has enlivened the scientific world. - 124 PLATE TECTONICS: THE NEW GEOLOGY 1 credit Plate tectonic theory is the solution to the origin of the oceans and mountains, earthquakes and volcanoes, mineral deposits, and many other geological riddles. - 125 EARTHQUAKES: WHY, WHERE AND WHEN?
+1 credit Causes and effects of earthquakes, geological settings for earthquakes, seismic measurements, mechanical response of rock to stress, earthquake prediction and precautionary measures. - 126 NATURAL DISASTERS AND GEOLOGY 1 credit A study of the Earth's natural hazards including earthquakes, landslides, meteorites, and tsunamis. - 127 THE ICE AGE AND OHIO 1 credit Introductory course covering the effects of the ice age on the geology, vegetation, fauna, and economy of Ohio. - 128 GEOLOGY OF OHIO 1 credit Survey of Ohio's geologic setting and history, natural resources, landforms, and their significance in terms of human activity, from early settlement to future economy. - 129 MEDICAL GEOLOGY 1 credit Abundance and distribution of trace elements in surface and groundwater, soils and rocks.
+The effects of trace elements to health through dose-response relationships. - 130 GEOLOGIC RECORD OF CLIMATE CHANGE 1 credit Examines evidence for natural climate changes in geologic past and evaluates the role of modern society in influencing future climate. - 132 GEMSTONES AND PRECIOUS METALS 1 credit Introduction to minerals that form gemstones and precious metals.
+Topics to be covered include physical properties, geological occurrences and geographic locations of major deposits. - 133 CAVES 1 credit Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones and environmental problems associated with karst landscapes.